 7. Snowman/Snow Fort Building Contest

 This winter fundraising idea asks supporters to register for the competition while guests vote for their favorite snowy creation.
 Don’t live somewhere cold?
-Try a sandcastle contest instead.
+Try a snow-theme sandcastle contest instead.

 8. Eating Contest